-Most of the time, the food or object only partially blocks the trachea and it's likely that it will be coughed up and that breathing will be restored easily.
-A child who seems to be choking and coughing but is still able to breathe and talk probably will recover unassisted.
-It can be uncomfortable and upsetting, but the child is generally fine after a few seconds.
+Most of the time, the food or object only partially blocks the trachea, is coughed up, and breathing returns to normal quickly.
+Kids who seem to be choking and coughing but still can breathe and talk usually recover without help.
+It can be uncomfortable and upsetting for them, but they're generally fine after a few seconds.

 A child may be choking and need help right away if he or she:

-In those cases, immediately start abdominal thrusts (also known as the Heimlich maneuver), the standard rescue procedure for choking, if you've been trained to do it properly.
+In those cases, immediately start abdominal thrusts (also known as the Heimlich maneuver), the standard rescue procedure for choking, if you've been trained to do so.

-If you have kids, it's important to get trained in both cardiopulmonary resuscitation (CPR) and the technique of abdominal thrusts.
+If you have kids, it's important to get trained in both cardiopulmonary resuscitation (CPR) and the technique of abdominal thrusts (the Heimlich maneuver).
 Even if you don't have kids, knowing how to perform these first-aid procedures will let you help if you're ever in a situation where someone is choking.

-Though the technique of abdominal thrusts is pretty simple, it must be performed with caution, especially on young children.
-It's safest when done by someone trained to perform it.
-If it's done the wrong way, the choking person — especially a baby or child — could be hurt.
+Though the technique is pretty simple, abdominal thrusts must be done with caution, especially on young children.
+They are safest when done by someone trained to do them.
+If done the wrong way, the choking person — especially a baby or child — could be hurt.
 There's a special version of abdominal thrusts just for infants that is designed to lower the risk of injury to their small bodies.